barbara42/Dar_One/README.md

 # Setting up with docker

 (1) Download and install [docker desktop](https://www.docker.com/).
+- Run the docker application, which will start up the docker "daemon"
+- The docker daemon must be running in order to download the DAR1 image

 (2) Get the [DAR1_docker image](https://hub.docker.com/repository/docker/birdy1123/DAR1_docker).
 - using the command line, run